Garmin Vivoactive HR Review

 Ease of Use

 Making up 20% of the total score, our Ease of Use metric encompassed testing the battery life of each product, how quickly it could sync its data to the app, the ease of navigating the menus on the device and using the app, as well as how much work it was to put the fitness tracker on and off and if it is water resistant.
 The Vivoactive HR scored alright in this metric, earning a 6 out of 10 for its slightly above average performance.
-You can see how this score compares to the group in the chart below.

 This product has a relatively average battery life, lasting for a claimed 8 days in "Smart Mode" and for 13 hours when in GPS mode.
 It takes a little time to send a day's worth of data to your mobile device, anywhere from 5-15 seconds — longer than the Fitbit brand models.
 The Vivoactive HR uses the Garmin Connect app.
 This companion app isn't our favorite, being a little less intuitive and harder to use than others we looked at, but it's a decent app on the whole.